 - Iktsuarpok – (Inuit) – the fidgety, slightly anxious anticipation of an expected visitor

 - Song – (Pacific Island) – the feeling of righteous indignation when you get less than your fair share of something

 This is a game you could play as your children get older: find some situations that have emotions unique to them, acknowledge these emotions and make up a name for them.
 Here are some examples of such situations:

 - the relief you feel when you find something you have been looking for for ages

-- the feeling when your favorite meal is put in front of you and you're really hungry
+- the feeling when your favourite meal is put in front of you and you’re really hungry

 - the feeling when someone you know finally arrives when you are in a room full of strangers

 - the urge to laugh when it is inappropriate